 Directed Energy Systems 2015 will allow you to:

-- Expand your understanding of existing and near-future technologies such as high energy laser C-RAM systems, counter-DE capability, and non-lethal options.
+- Gain the latest updates on lethal and non-lethal existing and near-future technologies including high energy laser C-RAM systems, engine stoppers and dazzlers

-With unrivalled international participation, Directed Energy Systems 2014 is the perfect opportunity for you to engage with the world’s premier DES authorities.
-Don’t stand idly by – download the draft agenda and register your place now to help make 2014 the year directed energy goes mainstream.
+With unrivalled international participation, Directed Energy Systems 2015 is the perfect opportunity for you to engage with the world’s premier DES authorities (link to speakers).

 If you’re interested in contributing to Directed Energy Systems 2015 then please contact the director at firstname.lastname@example.org or call +44 (0)20 7368 9769

 “Technically engaged speakers – Very good!”
 Hanspeter Kaufmann, Senior Manager, Research, RUAG

 “Panel of speakers was very good.
 It was an excellent combination of industry and academia” SK Singh, Technical Advisor, High Commission of India